If non-surgical treatment methods have been ineffective at managing the patient’s degenerative scoliosis, surgery may be considered.

 - Decompression surgery (e.g. lumbar laminectomy).
 This type of surgery involves removing part of a vertebra and possibly other spinal elements to relieve pressure on a nerve root and/or the spinal cord.
 For degenerative scoliosis, this surgical option is rarely performed without also including a spinal fusion.
 However, sometimes circumstances warrant decompression surgery without adding the fusion.
 One example would be when a frail, older patient needs immediate relief for the spinal cord or nerve root but would not tolerate major surgery well.

 - Decompression with fusion surgery.
 More commonly, the decompression surgery mentioned above is combined with a fusion.
 This is often necessary as a decompression alone in the setting of a scoliosis curvature, could cause the spine to become more unstable and cause the curvature to worsen.
 The fusion could be long (span much of the back) or short (fuse only one or two vertebral levels).
 If scoliosis is severe, a long fusion is often needed in order to stabilize the spine and provide at least some correction of the curve.
 The short fusion could be an option for a more moderate scoliosis.
+A fusion refers to fusing the bones together of multiple spine segments to create a stable spine.
+It often requires implants of various types to maintain the stability while the body heals, or fuses, the bones together, which often takes months.
+Implants commonly used are called cages, screws, or rods.

 Each of the above surgical options can be performed in various ways.
 For instance, fusion surgeries are usually done with the surgeon entering through the back (posterior approach), but in some cases they can be done by going through the front (anterior approach) or the side (lateral approach) or as a combination of approaches.
 In addition, a fusion surgery is sometimes done without decompression.